Ethical AI

 Transparency

-We are upfront that AI may assist with extraction, structuring and analysis support.
-We do not present AI-generated work as legal advice or legal review.
+We are clear that AI may assist extraction, structuring and analysis support.
+AI-assisted work is not presented as legal advice or formal legal review.

 Human judgement

 AI is used as a support tool.
-The service is designed around practical business outputs, not blind reliance on automated summaries.
+The service is designed around practical business outputs and human review, not blind reliance on automated summaries.

 Purpose limitation